Skip to main content

 Ember Tetras (8-10 fish) are the top pick for a 10 gallon.
 They max out at 0.8 inches, school tightly, and produce almost no bioload.
 Their warm orange coloring pops against green plants.
 They tolerate pH from 5.5 to 7.5 and temperatures from 73-84F.
 Embers are peaceful to the point of being timid, so avoid housing them with anything large or aggressive.
 A group of 10 in a planted 10 gallon leaves room for a small cleanup crew.

-Celestial Pearl Danios (6-8 fish) are a close second.
-These tiny fish (about 1 inch) have striking spotted patterns that look hand-painted.
+Celestial Pearl Danios (6-8 fish) have striking spotted patterns that look hand-painted on a fish barely an inch long.
 They prefer cooler temperatures (73-79F) and slightly acidic to neutral water (6.5-7.5 pH).
 Males spar with each other but don't cause real damage.
-Keep at least 6 to spread aggression and include 2 females for every male if possible.
-They appreciate dense plant cover and will display their best colors in a well-planted tank.
+Keep at least 6 to spread that sparring around, and aim for 2 females per male if you can sex them.
+They show their best colors in a well-planted tank.

-Harlequin Rasboras (6-8 fish) are a reliable community fish, but they're pushing the size limit for a 10 gallon at about 2 inches each.
+Harlequin Rasboras (6-8 fish) are reliable and forgiving, but they're pushing the size limit for a 10 gallon at about 2 inches each.
 A group of 6 works if they're your only mid-level fish.
 They school beautifully, tolerate a wide pH range (6.0-7.8), and handle temperatures from 72-80F.
-Hardy and forgiving of beginner mistakes, but they'll look and act better in a 20 gallon where they have more swimming room.
+They'll look and act better in a 20 gallon where they have more swimming room, so treat them as the upper edge of what a 10 gallon should hold.

-Neon Tetras (6-8 fish) are probably the most popular aquarium fish alive, and a 10 gallon is technically their minimum tank size.
+Neon Tetras (6-8 fish) are the most popular aquarium fish alive, and a 10 gallon is technically their minimum.
 Here's the honest take: neons are not as easy as people think.
-They need stable temperatures (72-78F), established tanks with a completed nitrogen cycle, and consistent water parameters.
-Wild-caught neons and poorly bred farm stock carry diseases at alarming rates.
-If you buy neons, source them from a store that quarantines their stock, and don't add them to a tank that's less than 6 weeks old.
-When healthy, they're gorgeous and school well.
-But they're a worse choice for beginners than ember tetras or celestial pearl danios.
+They need stable temperatures (72-78F), a fully cycled tank, and consistent parameters.
+Poorly bred farm stock carries disease at high rates.
+If you buy neons, source them from a store that quarantines its fish, and never add them to a tank less than 6 weeks old.
+Green neons or embers are the better beginner pick.

 For any schooling fish in a 10 gallon, feed small amounts 2-3 times daily rather than one large feeding.
 Their mouths are tiny and they process food quickly.
 Fluval Bug Bites are a solid staple because the granules are small enough for nano fish and the insect-based protein matches their natural diet.